 "I just love what I'm seeing, what we're going to do...
 I want to stay on one team and build my legacy over here in San Diego."

 The sky is truly the limit.
 The only question is:

 When the next moment arises, will you be there to hear it introduced?

-For more of Alex's introductory work at Petco Park, check out his Live TV and VO Demo.
+For more of Alex's work at Petco Park, check out his Live TV and VO Demo.
 It features introductions from the 87th Major League Baseball All-Star Game, as well as Opening Day 2018, for the newly-inducted Hall of Famer Trevor Hoffman.